hungle45/blog/content/posts/understanding_redis_basic_concepts.md

 ### When to use?

 The RDB can be used for better performance, fast restart, and can live with a few minutes of data loss in case of disasters.

-> A CDN provider uses Redis to store cached content metadata.
+For example, a CDN provider uses Redis to store cached content metadata.
 The metadata is updated infrequently, and RDB snapshots ensure that data can be recovered quickly with minimal loss if necessary.

 The AOF can be used for a system that needs high durability when data loss is unacceptable.